velostudio/blog/revel-one-million-cubes.md

 visible_elements = g_list_sort(visible_elements, compare_elements_by_z_index);
 ```

 This was huge.
 Instead of sorting and rendering all elements, we now only process what's actually on screen.
-With 10,000 cubes, only a few hundred might be visible at any given viewport.

 This brought me to **15,000 cubes**.